-Particular attention should be given to pedestrian accommodations at the termini of each project.
-If full accommodations cannot be provided due to the limited scope or an existing sidewalk isn't present at the termini, the designer should consider extending the sidewalk to the next appropriate pedestrian crossing or access point.
+Particular attention shall be given to pedestrian accommodations at the termini of each project.
+If full accommodations cannot be provided due to the limited scope or an existing sidewalk is not present at the termini, the designer shall extend the sidewalk to the next appropriate pedestrian crossing or access point.
 If pedestrian facilities are provided, they shall be connected with facilities on the adjoining projects.
 In all cases, the District Pedestrian/Bicycle Coordinator shall be contacted for input on making a determination regarding continuous passage.